kmjtxt/spam_email_detection/data/README.md

 ## Location of Processed Datasets
 Processed dataset is located in this Google Drive due to its size: https://drive.google.com/drive/folders/1gexy0lphv7drQL4hYstczXB9ze7Ef8ei?usp=sharing

-Note: full_df was trained with POS tagging previously but the features are not used in our analysis.
+Note: full_df was trained with POS tagging previously.
+The features may appear in some notebooks when initially loaded, but are not used for any form of analysis or modelling.

 ## Description of dataset sources
 The datasets we used were from public sources - Kaggle and Zenodo.